JohannSuarez/IckyBicky/README.md

 earliest possible date we can book.
 If the acquired date is earlier than our originally booked appointment, this means there is a new slot available that we can take.

+# Configuration
+Refer to the provded .env_example as reference for populating the environment variables with your private information.

 There are eight private variables required for running the script.
   - ICBC_LOGIN_URL
   - LOGIN_NAME